mimiMonads/create-vixeny/plugins/remark/views/public/docs.md

 ## Wrap

 The `wrap` function is a pure function designed to facilitate the handling and manipulation of petitions.
-It allows you to configure options, define standard petitions, and incorporate a suite of tools for debugging, testing, and more.
-Here's an example of exporting a standard petition using `wrap`:
+It allows you to configure options, and incorporate a suite of tools for debugging, testing, and more.

 ```javascript
 const options = {...}; // Optional configuration